UoB-HPC/CloverLeaf-OLD_DONOTUSE/README.md

 # Todo

+*   get kokkos compiling with CUDA and openmpi
+*   Start a raja/openmp offload port
+*   reduce number of warnings
+*   Get clover_exchange working for different libraries
+*   writeup how to compile
 *   Look at using ompss tasks on tiles rather than loops
-*   Get clover_exchange working for different libraries
-*   Figure out why OpenCL version is slow on AMD
 *   Implement visit file output
-*   Start a raja/openmp offload port
 *   rewrite file parsing
-*   reduce number of warnings
-*   writeup how to compile
 *   make sure mpi is still working for all the versions
-*   get kokkos compiling with CUDA and openmp

 <!-- # CloverLeaf_Serial